RasmusKnothNielsen/Code_examples_Construction_3sem/3._ADT/notes.md

 -   isEmpty()
 -   isFull()

-### ArrayList
+### Interface

-We made an implementation of Arraylist, see it in the ArrayList folder.
+We made an implementation of Arraylist, see it in the Interface folder.

-Remember that this implementation of the ADT ArrayList is implemented using Generics.
+Remember that this implementation of the ADT Interface is implemented using Generics.

 ## Graph